geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-15/meeting-transcript.md

 I don't know, I think Ranger Phi is easy to understand, but the implementation is hard to understand.

 ##### **Geohot** [[00:03:21](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=201)]
 The implementation can definitely be worked on.
 The implementation is not the best code in TinyGrad yet.
 It was kind of my first pass at the implementation.
 But hopefully each part of it can be worked on individually too.
 The only part in Ranger Phi that actually is interesting is part 3a.
-Um...
+Um..
 Part 3a lines 122 down to 196.

 ##### **Geohot** [[00:03:50](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=230)]
 That's the definition of all of the movement docs.
 Part 3.5 is kind of interesting too.
 Part 3.5 is where we'll put in the cost functions.

 ##### **Geohot** [[00:04:07](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=247)]
 And even the very simple cost function that I wrote that just checks the cost of the movement docs.
-So that basically just says duplicate...
+So that basically just says duplicate..
 Okay.
-So you get a choice many times between...
+So you get a choice many times between..
 Do you want to duplicate compute?
 Or do you want to store?
-So say you have two...
+So say you have two..
 Say you have something that's reading from a and a times two.
 Right?
 And you have another kernel that's also reading from a times two.
 Do you want to actually compute a times two?
-Or do you want both compute...
-Uh...
-Uh...
+Or do you want both compute..
+Uh..
+Uh..
 Kernels to compute a times two locally?
 And this makes the trade-off to say that whenever it's an element-wise op, always just do it locally.
 Whenever it does not make a stand.
-Um...
+Um..
 And that heuristic turns out to be a lot better than the heuristic that we had in the old scheduler.
-At least by...
+At least by..
 You can try right now.
-You can run Ranger Phi, uh...
+You can run Ranger Phi, uh..
 Beautiful MNIST.
-And it uses a third of the memory and uh...
+And it uses a third of the memory and uh..
 Like 30% less kernels.
 It uses a lot more memory.
 It uses a lot more runtime now.
-But that's mostly just due to...
-Basically this stuff enforces...
-Uh...
+But that's mostly just due to..
+Basically this stuff enforces..
+Uh..
 This stuff gets you FuseConf backwards for free.
 And those kernels are never fast.

 ##### **Geohot** [[00:05:25](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=325)]
 I'm not exactly sure why that is.
-Uh...
+Uh..

 ##### **Chenyu** [[00:05:31](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=331)]
-Can we briefly go through...
+Can we briefly go through..
 Can we briefly go through the Ranger Phi dot py and you can just say it out loud like which part are hack?
 Like I said, I don't know.
 I don't know what the DLT should be called.

 ##### **Qazalin** [[00:05:44](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=344)]
 Sure.
 Sure.

 ##### **Geohot** [[00:05:45](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=345)]
-Uh...
+Uh..
 Okay.
-So the first part, part zero, uh...
+So the first part, part zero, uh..
 Do some cleanup rewrites.
 Mostly copy from the old stuff.
 That's all hacks.
-Uh...
+Uh..
 And can all pretty much be deleted.
 You can see half of it's commented out.
-Um...
+Um..
 That's mostly due to like bugs in the spec.
 I already fixed the const thing.
 So like there was that const hack.
 So then I fixed that in ops.
-Um...
+Um..
 You can see there's actually a different Ranger Phi.

 ##### **Chenyu** [[00:06:08](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=368)]
-Everything...
+Everything..
 Everything in part zero if can be removed, we should remove it.
 Is what you're saying?

 ##### **Geohot** [[00:06:13](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=373)]
 Yes.
 Yes.
 Okay.
-Um...
+Um..
 Okay.
 Then part one.

 ##### **Geohot** [[00:06:20](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=380)]
 So I've drawn a distinction between contiguous and realize.

 ##### **Geohot** [[00:06:31](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=391)]
-So it's still called...
-It's still called...
+So it's still called..
+It's still called..

 ##### **Geohot** [[00:06:34](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=394)]
 The pattern matcher is still called add contiguous, but should be called add realize.
-So contiguous is a user operation that says the user...
+So contiguous is a user operation that says the user..
 Demands this be a buffer.
 Realize is a system operation that says, hey, I'm going to try to make this a buffer, but you're allowed to change that later if you want.
 Like you're allowed to optimize this buffer out.
-Um...
+Um..
 But yeah, so part one isn't really a hack.
 Part one is kind of just saying that like, I mean, it's a hack, but it's a longer term hack.
-Uh...
+Uh..
 Saying things like, okay, copy.
 You have to realize the parents and children have copied.

 ##### **Geohot** [[00:07:15](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=435)]
 Okay.

 ##### **Sieds Lykles** [[00:07:16](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=436)]
-Um...
+Um..

 ##### **Geohot** [[00:07:16](https://www.youtube.com/watch?v=2kpAMGBbtf8&t=436)]
 Anything that's in the sink, you want to realize.